georgewsinger/cljs-callback-heaven/README.md

                                   (>! c (first (chan-sanitized a)))
                                   (recur (rest a))))))

 Notice that this callback function doesn't specify how many arguments it can take.
-This means, in particular, that we can use it as a all-purpose callback for almost any javascript async function, given that javascript tends to abide by the [error-first callback pattern](http://fredkschott.com/post/2014/03/understanding-error-first-callbacks-in-node-js/).
+This means, in particular, that we can use it as an all-purpose callback for many javascript async functions (given that javascript tends to abide by the [error-first callback pattern](http://fredkschott.com/post/2014/03/understanding-error-first-callbacks-in-node-js/)).
 For example:

     (.readFile (nodejs/require "fs") "path/to/file" "utf8" (>? c))

-And, in case we want a custom error message to be fit into our channel, `>?` is capable of handling these as well:
+And, in case we want a custom error message to placed into our channel, `>?` is capable of taking an optional third argument:

-    (.readFile (nodejs/require "fs") "path/to/file" "utf8" (>? c "ERROR: This is a custom error."))
+    (.readFile (nodejs/require "fs") "path/to/file" "utf8" (>? c "ERROR: This is a custom error which will be jammed into c in case readFile fails."))

 ## Forcing the nth Argument of a Callback into a Channel

-Every once in a while, you will want to target the *nth* member of a callback argument, regardless if the other arguments contain error values.
-In those cases you can use `>1`, `>2`, and `>3` to target the first, second, and third callback arguments:
+Sometimes it can be useful to force the *nth* member of a callback argument into a channel, regardless of whether the other callback arguments contain error values or not.
+In these cases, you can use `>1`, `>2`, and `>3` to target the first, second, and third callback arguments.
+In the case of node's `.readFile`, we can use `>2`:

-    (.readFile (nodejs/require "fs") "path/to/file" "utf8" (>2 c)) ;;this will jam the second argument of the generated callback into c, regardless of what the first argument is
+    (.readFile (nodejs/require "fs") "path/to/file" "utf8" (>2 c)) ;;this will jam the second argument of the generated callback into c, regardless of whether the first argument is truthy

-## Converting an Async JS Function into a Channel with Its Callback Value (In Progress)
+## Jam an Asynchronous JS Function's Callback Value into a Channell in a One Line

 Recall above how we went about jamming the callback value of an async function into a channel: